-As at 31 July 2022, the Group had property, plant and equipment, right-of-use assets and intangible assets relating to its core business with carrying values totalling HK\$6,276,000, HK\$20,336,000 and HK\$3,543,000 respectively (collectively the "Core Business Non-financial Assets").
+As at 31 July 2023, the Group had property, plant and equipment, right-of-use assets and intangible assets relating to its core business with carrying values totalling HK\$4,375,000, HK\$16,805,000 and HK\$4,033,000 respectively (collectively the "Core Business Non-financial Assets").

-The outbreak of COVID-19 has continuously imposed significant challenges to the Group's operations and the Group incurred loss for the year ended 31 July 2022 of HK\$26,211,000.
-Accordingly, management considers that there are indicators of potential impairment of the Core Business Non-Financial Assets and performs an impairment assessment of the Core Business Non-financial Assets.
+The post-pandemic learning momentum among students had not yet improved noticeably and the Group incurred loss for the year ended 31 July 2023.
+Accordingly, management considered that there were indicators of potential impairment of the Core Business Non-Financial Assets and performs an impairment assessment of the Core Business Non-financial Assets.

-In carrying out the impairment assessment, management considers its core business as one cash generating unit ("CGU").
-Judgements and estimates are involved in determining the recoverable amount of the CGU, which is based on value-in-use calculation.
-The value-in-use calculation takes into consideration the cash flow projection of the CGU based on financial budget approved by management and a number of estimates and assumptions made by management, including revenue growth rates and terminal growth rate used in the cash flow projection and the discount rate applied to bring the future cash flows back to their present values.
+In carrying out the impairment assessment, management considered its core business as one cash generating unit ("CGU").
+Judgements and estimates were involved in determining the recoverable amount of the CGU, which was based on value-in-use calculation.
+The value-in-use calculation took into consideration the cash flow projection of the CGU based on financial budget approved by management and a number of estimates and assumptions made by management, including revenue growth rates and terminal growth rate used in the cash flow projection and the discount rate applied to bring the future cash flows back to their present values.

-Based on the impairment assessments carried out by management, there is no provision for impairment of the Core Business Non-Financial Assets for the year ended 31 July 2022.
+Based on the impairment assessments carried out by management, there was no provision for impairment of the Core Business Non-Financial Assets for the year ended 31 July 2023.